Yogesh-Dubey-Ayesavi/Yogesh-Dubey-Ayesavi/README.md

 - **Node.js**: I have worked with Node.js for server-side development, building RESTful APIs, implementing authentication and authorization, and deploying applications on AWS.
 - **AWS**: I have experience with Amazon Web Services (AWS), including services such as AWS Lambda, AWS S3, AWS DynamoDB, AWS Cognito, and AWS Amplify, for building scalable and cloud-based applications.
 - **Firebase**: I have worked with Firebase, a cloud-based mobile and web application development platform, for building real-time databases, authentication, cloud messaging, and hosting applications.
+- **WEBRTC**: WebRTC (Web Real-Time Communication) is an open-source technology for real-time communication between web browsers or applications.
+It enables peer-to-peer communication for audio, video, and data sharing without the need for plugins.
+It's built on web standards, supports encryption, authentication, and NAT traversal, and is widely used in applications like video conferencing and online gaming.

 ## Projects